George Forestier-Walker: Military career

-Forestier-Walker served in World War I initially as Chief of Staff of II Corps, which went to France with the British Expeditionary Force.
-He became General Officer Commanding 21st Division in April 1915 and fought at the battle of Loos in September 1915.
-He went on to command the 63rd (2nd Northumbrian) Division in the Home Forces from February 1916 and to command the 65th (2nd Lowland) Division from September 1916 also in the Home Forces.
-In December 1916 he became General Officer Commanding 27th Division serving as part of the British Salonika Army and eventually, after the Armistice of Mudros, at Tiflis in Georgia.
-He retired in 1920 and became Colonel Commandant of the Royal Artillery in 1931.
+After relinquishing command of the division to Major General Claud Jacob, he went on to command the 63rd (2nd Northumbrian) Division, Territorial Force (TF), in the Home Forces from February 1916 and to command the 65th (2nd Lowland) Division from September 1916, which was also serving in the Home Forces.
+In December 1916 he became GOC 27th Division, serving as part of the British Salonika Army on the Macedonian front and eventually, after the armistice of Mudros, at Tiflis in Georgia.

+He retired from the army in 1920 and became colonel commandant of the Royal Artillery in March 1931.